Gift Card Season Off to the Races: Square Places New Bet, Starbucks Goes All-In, Banks Stuck at Starting Gate

 The Square offering is compelling for its core small business clients.
 The cards are drop-dead simple.
 Merchants order from their Square dashboard which is powered by eCardSystems.
 Cards cost $1.50 per card with a minimum order of 125 and are shipped in 3 business days.
 Merchants load by swiping through Square's POS dongle or Register, and users are good to go.
 The merchant receives the entire load amount immediately (less Square's 2.9% cut).

 The cards are heavily merchant branded.
 The merchant's name is printed on the front in a choice of fonts and colors and the merchant's contact info is printed on the back.
-The card design can be one of 20 generic designs (see screenshot) or can be customized with any image uploaded by merchant (cost is the same, but minimum quantity rises to 500, and turnaround time is 15 business days, so almost too late for Holidays 2014).
-The only Square branding is a small logo in the lower right of the card's back (see top of post).
+The card design can be one of 20 generic designs (see screenshot) or can be customized with any image uploaded by merchant (cost is the same, but minimum quantity rises to 500, and turnaround time is 15 business days, so almost too late for the 2014 holiday season).
+The only Square branding is a small logo, seen back-of-card, lower right (see top of post).

 The cards are reloadable, so they can be used as a loyalty platform, with rewards based on load amount.
 For example, my favorite coffee shop adds an extra 10% of value for each load.